Standby Generator Basics

 - Multiple Isolated Standby Generators – In critical applications when redundancy is required, the multiple isolated standby generator system is more common.
 In this configuration, multiple generators are connected to a paralleling bus feeding multiple transfer switches.
 This configuration is often used when N+1 or 2N redundancy is required.

 - Multiple Generators Operating in Parallel with Utility System – While the emergency standby generator system and multiple isolated standby generator systems both require that power be supplied by either the utility or the generators through operation of one or more ATSs, when multiple generators are operating in parallel with the utility system, the generators are in parallel with the utility.
 This is most common in applications where load shedding or peak shaving is required.

 Standby Generator Basics: How to Choose a Generator for a Data Center

 While you will need an electrical engineer to assist you in determining the exact specifications for your generator, ATS and/or switchgear, in most data center applications, you will find either standby or prime diesel generators in either single or multiple isolated systems.
 In other words, not in parallel with the utility.
 While gasoline, natural gas, liquid propane, steam and other fuels are available, diesel generators remain the top choice because of the quick start-up and power of the internal combustion engine.
 Additionally, diesel remains one of the most readily available and economic fuel types.

-If the design calls for a single emergency generator, then a standby generator is likely the most appropriate for your application.
-For highly critical loads and redundant configurations, a prime generator may be preferred or even required depending again upon industry regulations and the Uptime Institute data center tier you are striving for.
-Tier III and Tier IV data centers require prime generators and a minimum of N+1 redundancy.
+Generator Type – If the design calls for a single emergency generator, then a standby generator is likely the most appropriate for your application.
+For highly critical loads and redundant configurations, a prime generator may be preferred or even required.

 - Exhaust and local EPA regulations